 TL;DR

-- 83% of parents believe children's mental health is declining — and most link this to digital content exposure they feel unable to control
+- 83% of parents see children's mental health declining and point directly to digital content they can't seem to control.

 The Numbers Behind the Frustration

-A 2024 Pew Research Center survey found that 65% of parents with children under 18 are "very concerned" about their children's exposure to inappropriate content online.
-A separate survey by Common Sense Media found that 83% of parents believe children's mental health is getting worse, with heavy social media and video consumption cited as the primary driver.
+A 2024 Pew Research Center survey found that 65% of parents with kids under 18 are "very concerned" about what their children are seeing online.
+Meanwhile, Common Sense Media found that 83% of parents believe kids' mental health is getting worse, and they blame social media and video consumption as the main culprits.

-These are not parents who haven't tried.
-When researchers ask what controls parents have put in place, the answers reflect genuine effort: YouTube Kids, Restricted Mode, Family Link, Screen Time limits, device-free hours, router-level filtering.
+These aren't "unplugged" parents who haven't tried.
+Most have tried everything: YouTube Kids, Restricted Mode, Family Link, Screen Time limits, and even router-level blocks.
 The average parent of a 10-year-old has tried at least two of these.
 Many have tried all five.

-- Ages 15+: Many parents have given up on technical controls entirely and shifted to monitoring, conversation, and hope.
+- Ages 15+: Most parents just give up on technical blocks and move to "monitoring and hoping."

 The 5 Stages of YouTube Parental Control Grief